Jehan Daruvala: 2016

 The following year, Daruvala switched to reigning series champions Josef Kaufmann Racing partnering Lando Norris and Robert Shwartzman.
 He took an opening pole position at Monza, and in the second race, he took a podium.
 In Hungary, he took his first Northern European Cup win.
 Three more third places saw Daruvala rank fourth in the North European Cup.
 In the Eurocup, Daruvala took an opening podium but was unable to replicate the result again.
 He eventually finished ninth in the Eurocup standings.

 Toyota Racing Series

 Before the start of Daruvala's 2016 season, he took part in the Toyota Racing Series.
-Three wins and three more podiums helped Daruvala become vice-champion to Lando Norris.
+Three wins and three more podiums helped Daruvala came second behind champion Lando Norris.

 Daruvala returned to the Toyota Racing Series for the 2017 season.
 He claimed the most pole positions of any driver and claimed two wins, one of which was the New Zealand Grand Prix.
 Despite that, he only ranked fifth in the championship, as the championship fight was more competitive.